polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 Already you have a working blockchain, with an underlying cryptocurrency.
 You are able to make transfers easily with a simple, interactive front-end.

-Now let's build our Proof of Existence Module
+Now let's build our Proof of Existence Pallet

 > **Note:** If you want to stop your node or front-end, you can press `ctrl + c`
 > in the terminal.